 There are numerous characteristics associated with disability-friendly companies, and what’s often surprising to employers is that most inclusion practices geared toward employees and job seekers with disabilities have the added bonus of benefiting everyone.
 Some exemplary practices include, but are not limited to, the following:

-- LEADERSHIP: Ensuring a commitment to disability inclusion at all levels of your organization—including the C-suite.
+- LEADERSHIP: Ensuring a commitment to disability inclusion at all levels of your organization—including the executive level.